-For this project, you will be using the external DRAM on the Zedboard.
-However, because the current board template doesn't support external memory accesses yet, I have instead made a fake DRAM (dram_model.vhd) that is implemented on block RAMs, but exhibits many of the characteristics of DRAM.
+For this project, you will learn how to create a pipeline that streaming data to/from external DRAM.
+However, because the current board template doesn't support external memory accesses yet, I have instead made an emulated DRAM (see dram_model.vhd) that is implemented on block RAMs, but exhibits many of the characteristics of DRAM.
+The emulated DRAM includes a 10-cycle read latency, and also has refresh periods where the memory should not be accessed.

 The main challenge of interfacing with the DRAMs is dealing with both control and data signals that cross clock domains.
-The DRAMs run on a 133 MHz clock (FCLK1), while the rest of your circuit will run at 100 Mhz (FCLK0).
+The DRAMs (and hardware abstraction layer) run on a 100 MHz clock (FCLK_CLK0), while the user application (within user_app.vhd) will run at 70 MHz.
+Use the exact same clocking wizard setup from lab 5.